-RQ4 explored the influence of strategic knowledge management on information gathering by employees.
+RQ3 explored the relationship between knowledge management strategies and information gathering by employees.
 The findings were affirmative.
 Higher implementation of knowledge management strategy resulted in employees relying less on external sources for information.
-Furthermore, a strong correlation was found between the level of strategic knowledge management implementation and the likelihood of employees using more emerging technologies.
+Furthermore, a strong correlation was found between the level of knowledge management strategy implementation and the likelihood of employees using more emerging technologies.

-RQ5 delved into the effects of emerging technologies on knowledge management.
-The research found that emerging technologies, especially the volume of such technologies in use, positively influenced knowledge management.
-These technologies played a pivotal role in the integration of knowledge management strategies and projects and also influenced the technological intensity of products and services.
+RQ4 delved into the relationship between emerging technologies and knowledge management.
+The research found that there is relationship between the volume of emerging technologies used by organisations and the level of implementation of their knowledge management strategies and projects, as well as technological intensity of their products and services, and corporate operational processes.

-Lastly, RQ6 sought to identify the factors affecting the volume of emerging technologies in use.
+Lastly, RQ5 sought to identify the factors influencing the adoption of emerging technologies.
 Organisational characteristics, including company size, income, and the presence of a knowledge management project, were found to have a partial influence on the adoption of emerging technologies.

-In conclusion, the research provided invaluable insights into the intricate dynamics of knowledge management and its interrelation with various sectors, emerging technologies, and global events like the COVID-19 pandemic.
+In conclusion, the research provided invaluable insights into the intricate dynamics of knowledge management and its interrelation with various sectors, emerging technologies.
 The findings underscore the importance of adapting to technological advancements and understanding sectoral differences to harness the full potential of knowledge management.

-7 Collection of Theses
+7. Collection of Theses